egulias/ListenersDebugCommandBundle/README.md

       ));
 ```

-## Add EguliasQuizBundle to your application kernel
+## Add ListenersDebugCommandBundle to your application kernel

 ``` php
 <?php